iansinnott/iansinnott.github.io/source/_posts/2014-09-26-road-to-absterdam-part-1.md

 - Carbs: 45g
 - Fats: 90g

 This is a very minimal diet as it comes out to ~1800 calories.
 The point being, I would put my body at a caloric deficit every day and lose weight.
-Simple :sunglasses:
+Simple 😎

 ### So much protein